behdanisohrab/ATL/README.md

 widget such that it shows up as a Gtk Widget. for layout widgets, you can cheat by duplicating
 LinearLayout or RelativeLayout, which are currently implemented in an extremely simplistic manner
 (it might not look correctly, but it should *work*)

+for more specific instructions, see `doc/QuickHelp.md` for general description of the architecure, see `doc/Architecture.md`

 screenshot: